 The Milk Bank provides pasteurized donor human milk (PDHM) by prescription or physicial order to hospitals and outpatients throughout the United States.
 Premature and ill infants in hospital neonatal intensive care unites (NICUs) are our highest priority.

-Sena currently serves as board president for The Milk Bank.
+Sena was board president for The Milk Bank in 2017.
 She is the Senior Marketing Strategist for DeveloperTown in Indianapolis.
 Sena has extensive experience in sales, marketing and business development.
 Sena has served as a member of The Milk Bank’s board of directors since 2015 and she is a former milk donor.
 Sena lives in Pendleton, Ind. with her husband, son and daughter.